htw-imi-showtime/showtime-website/content/ss20/bachelor/b1-hexarcade/_index.md

 # Properties for displaying the project's card in the overview
 card_image = "title.jpg"
-card_description = "*HexArcade* ist ein in Unity aufgebautes Mobile-Game, um spielerisch die Konzentration und Motorik zu trainieren."
+card_description = "HexArcade ist ein in Unity aufgebautes Mobile-Game, um spielerisch die Konzentration und Motorik zu trainieren."

 # These properties may be removed if you don't need them
 source_link = "https://github.com/redfive09/hexarcade"